Train drivers to strike again in September and October

 Sign up now for a 30-day free trial

 Twin disputes involving Aslef and the main rail union, the RMT, began in the summer of 2022 and have been disrupting train travel ever since.
-It centres on a demand from train operators – backed by ministers – that any pay rise must be accompanied by changes to working arrangements.
+They centre on a demand from train operators – backed by ministers – that any pay rise must be accompanied by changes to working arrangements.

-The Independent has asked the Rail Delivery Group, representing train operators, and the Department for Transport for responses.

 Join our commenting forum